Wilfred/deadgrep/README.md

 1. Install [ripgrep](https://github.com/BurntSushi/ripgrep).

-2. Install deadgrep from MELPA (coming soon) or copy it into your ~/.emacs.d.
+2. Install deadgrep from MELPA or copy it into your `~/.emacs.d`.

 3. (Optional) add deadgrep to a convenient shortcut.
 I like F5.